Florida Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Florida according to Zillow research showing homes with solar panels sell for 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Florida.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $400,000 Florida home, that could mean over $16,000 in added value.